About: Developing the Manager Climate Corps

 Kahan DM, Peters E, Wittlin M, Slovic P, Ouellette LL, Braman D, Mandel G (2012) The polarizing impact of science literacy and numeracy on perceived climate change risks.
 Nat Climate Change 2:732-735

-Laursen S, Puniwai N, Genz A, Nash S, Canale L, and Ziegler-Chong S (in review) Collaboration across worldviews: managers and scientists on Hawaiʻi Island utilize knowledge coproduction to facilitate climate change adaptation.
-Environmental Management
+Laursen S, Puniwai N, Genz AS, Nash SAB, Canale LK, and Ziegler-Chong S (2018) Collaboration across worldviews: managers and scientists on Hawaiʻi Island utilize knowledge coproduction to facilitate climate change adaptation.
+Environmental Management 62(4): 619-630

 Meadow AM, Ferguson DB, Guido Z, Horangic A, Owen G, Wall T (2015) Moving toward the deliberate coproduction of climate science knowledge.
 Weather, Climate, and Society 7:179-191

 O'Brien K, Selboe E (2015) The adaptive challenge of climate change.
 Cambridge University Press, New York